fbef0102/Game-Private_Plugin/README.md

   * ✗ I know nothing much about .vpk mod, don't ask
   * ✗ Decline any unreasonable plugin request, the source plugins can not do 100% everything
   * ✗ Non-steam、Old game version、Sourcemod
+  * ✗ Only plugin with no source code, please attach original link
 </details>

 - - - -